-Counterparty risk is managed using a wide-ranging limit system by means of which we limit risk concentrations.
-The counterparty default risk arising from derivatives is addressed by taking account of termination risks (replacement risks).
-We have reduced counterparty default risks by practising comprehensive collateral management in this segment, which can include further counterparties as required.
+Counterparty default risk is managed using a wide-ranging limit system by means of which we achieve various objectives, including limiting risk concentrations.
+The counterparty default risk arising from derivatives is addressed by taking account of re-placement risks.
+We reduce counterparty default risks by practising comprehensive collateral management with our counterparties in this segment.
 This standard market form of ongoing collateralisation of OTC transactions is practised not only with banks, but also with a wide range of institutional clients.

-Credit Risk Management is responsible for monitoring credit risk independently of the market.
+Credit Risk Management is responsible for monitoring credit risk independently of our sales units.
 In addition to performing regular control activities, this unit provides a second opinion in addition to the front office teams, as required by the MaRisk rules, on the basis of our authority's regulations for credit decisions.
 These regulations restrict the scope of individual account managers to act, while ensuring that the entire Board of Management is involved in all major credit decisions.
 All credit exposures are subject to a constant resubmission cycle with an annual credit rating review.
 The specified limits are supplemented by a series of organisational measures and rules regarding collateral for credit exposures.